Stranded North Carolinians take stock of Dorian's damage

 "It's just a strange picture," Harris said.
 "If you've been a regular guest down here for years, you can't imagine what we saw."

-The U.S. Coast Guard began landing local law enforcement officers on the island Friday via helicopter and airlifting out the sick, elderly and others in distress, Hyde County authorities said.
-National Guard helicopters also flew in supplies and a rescue team.
+The U.S. Coast Guard began landing local law enforcement officers on the island Friday by helicopter and airlifting out the sick, elderly and others in distress, Hyde County authorities said.
+Officers were doing door-to-door checks and offering water and food to residents, according to the sheriff's office.

-By Friday evening, the governor said that officials were aware of no serious injuries on the Outer Banks from the storm.
-People in need of temporary housing were being taken to a shelter on the mainland, the governor said.
+By Friday evening, the governor said officials were aware of no serious injuries on the Outer Banks from the storm.
+People in need of temporary housing were being taken to a shelter on the mainland, said Cooper, who added that points farther north along the Outer Banks also received damage from Dorian.

+Access to Hatteras Island was closed Saturday morning, according to emergency management officials in Dare County.

 "We've got a ton of water here.
 It's more than (Hurricane) Matthew," Leinbach said, comparing it to the damaging 2016 storm.